-NBF may raise capital (including use of the call loan market) and issue bonds in order to undertake acquisition and renovation and so forth of assets and to provide allowance for funds required for working capital as well as for the repayment of debt (including security deposits, borrowings and repayment of obligations regarding NBF bonds, etc.) ("Investment Objectives and Policies," Articles of Incorporation).
+NBF borrows funds (including use of the call market) and issues bonds (including short-term investment corporation bonds, the same applies hereunder) in order to undertake acquisition and renovation and so forth of assets, payment of distributions and to provide funds required for its operation as well as for the repayment of debts (including repayments of security deposits, borrowings and redemption of NBF bonds) ("Investment Objectives and Policies," Articles of Incorporation).

-Borrowings are limited to those from Qualified Institutional Investors as specified in the Financial Instruments and Exchange Law of Japan, in case capital is borrowed.
-Further, the total limit on all such borrowings and issues of NBF bonds will be ¥1,000,000 million.
+Furthermore, NBF raises capital mainly through long-term liabilities with fixed interest rates and pays attention on dispersing repayment dates in order to prepare for turmoil in the financial market and to contribute to asset management stability.
+Borrowings are limited to those from Qualified Institutional Investors (Act on Special Measures Concerning Taxation Article 67-15, hereinafter referred to as "Special Provisions for Taxation on Investment Corporation") as specified in the Financial Instruments and Exchange Law of Japan, in case capital is borrowed.
+Further, the limit on all such borrowings and issuance of NBF bonds shall be ¥1,000,000 million, respectively and the sum total shall not exceed ¥1,000,000 million.
 When undertaking borrowings or when issuing NBF bonds, NBF may provide operating assets as collateral (Article 15 of the Articles of Incorporation).